mahuntington/php-notes/API2.md

 This is similar to update, but with the request method being DELETE and the `action` query param set to `delete`.

 Now let's update `controllers/people.php` to handle these requests.
-Add the following:
+Add the following at the end of your `if/else` block (removing the extra `}` again):

 ```php
 } else if ($_REQUEST['action'] === 'delete'){